Double cycle-consistent generative adversarial network for unsupervised conditional generation: Method

 ClusterGAN~\cite{mukherjee2019clustergan} provides a new clustering method using GANs, which utilizes a joint distribution of discrete and continuous latent variables as the prior of GANs.
-ClusterGAN introduces a new component $E_{\phi}$ which is an encoder that projects the data to the latent space for clustering.
-Its optimization is based on the combination of original GAN loss, cycle-consistency loss, and cross-entropy loss.
+Although it focuses on projecting the data to the latent space for clustering, it can be generalized to an unsupervised conditional generation framework.
+And the optimization is based on the combination of original GAN loss, cycle-consistency loss, and cross-entropy loss.

 where $P_{\mathrm{x}}$ is the real data distribution, $P_{\mathrm{c}}$ is the prior distribution of $\mathbf{z}_c$, and $P_{\mathrm{n}}$ is the prior distribution of $\mathbf{z}_n$. $c(\cdot, \cdot)$ is any measurable cost function, $\lambda_n$ and $\lambda_c$ are hyperparameters balancing these losses.
 For the original GAN~\cite{goodfellow2014generative}, the function $q$ is chosen as $q(t)=\log t$, and the Wasserstein GAN~\cite{gulrajani2017improved} applies $q(t)=t$.
-This adversarial density-ratio estimation~\cite{tschannen2018recent} enforces $Q_{\mathrm{x}}$ to match $P_{\mathrm{x}}$, as shown in term $\circled{1}$, $\mathcal{L}_{\operatorname{GAN}}$.
-The term $\circled{2}$ and $\circled{3}$ are two constraints to the generator $G_{\theta}$ and the encoder $E_{\phi}$, which correspond to the cycle-consistency of $\mathbf{z}_n$ and the cross-entropy loss on $\mathbf{z}_c$.
+This adversarial density-ratio estimation~\cite{tschannen2018recent} enforces $Q_{\mathrm{x}}$ to match $P_{\mathrm{x}}$, as shown in term $\textcircled{ {1}}$, $\mathcal{L}_{\operatorname{GAN}}$.
+The term $\textcircled{ {2}}$ and $\textcircled{ {3}}$ are two constraints to the generator $G_{\theta}$ and the encoder $E_{\phi}$, which correspond to the cycle-consistency of $\mathbf{z}_n$ and the cross-entropy loss on $\mathbf{z}_c$.